E-labels Master Guide

 It is recommended that you create a new e-label for every:

-In future, the QR code is slated to replace the barcode to be scanned at checkout.
+In the future, the QR code is slated to replace the barcode to be scanned at checkout.
+This is supported in Bottlebooks as GS1 digital link.

 Bottlebooks uses the official EU ingredients in our ingredients picker.
 Our system will format your list to meet the legislation.
 For example, Bottlebooks will bold allergens to differentiate them from the other text.